adaryb123/Cpp-MyShell/README.md

 Run the program with argument "-s" to run in server mode, and with argument "-c" to run in client mode.
 (server recieves the commands from client and sends the output back to client, via local sockets)

-When running as client or server, add argument "-u" followed with path to local socket, to specify the socket used for comunnication.
+When running as client or server, add argument "-u" followed with path to local socket, to specify the socket used for communication.
-Otherwise, default socket "./sck" is used.
+Otherwise default socket "./sck" is used.

 End the program with "quit" command.